-'''

 coerceGR(sample, fullCov, ...)

-'''

-sample The name or integer index of the sample of interest to coerce to a GRanges object.

-fullCov A list where each element is the result from loadCoverage used with returnCoverage = TRUE.
+sample The name or integer index of the sample of interest to coerce to a GRanges object. fullCov A list where each element is the result from loadCoverage used with returnCoverage = TRUE.
 Can be generated using fullCoverage.

-..
 Arguments passed to other methods and/or advanced arguments.
-Advanced arseqlengths A named vector with the sequence lengths of the chromosomes.
+Advanced ar- guments: verbose If TRUE basic status updates will be printed along the way. seqlengths A named vector with the sequence lengths of the chromosomes.
 This argument is passed to GRanges.
 By default this is NULL and inferred from the data.
+Passed to define_cluster.